 “We had quite a bit of difficulty with one boy at the day care center where I work.
 As soon as another child would begin playing with a toy, he would come over and either hit the child or grab the toy away.
 The other children were afraid of him, and after a short while there, children avoided him.
 We were responding to children crying frequently because of this child’s behavior.

-I am taking a class in Parenting by Connection, and I used what I have been learning with him.
+I am taking a Hand in Hand parenting by connection class, and I used what I have been learning with him.
 It worked out so well!

 One day, when he had grabbed something from another child, I came to him and said, “I can’t let you do that.
 I am going to stay with you right now, because you aren’t able to play well with the other children.”
 I stayed close, and he began to cry.
 He ran to the cots, threw himself down on one, and cried hard.
 I went over, stayed close by and said, “It’s fine if you are crying, I’ll stay right here.
 But I can’t let you take things away from the other children.”
 He had a long cry.
 I think it helped him.